-In this comprehensive guide, you'll learn how resolution affects your 3D prints and how it differs between SLA, FDM, and DLP printers.
+In this comprehensive guide, you'll learn how 3D printer resolution affects your 3D prints and how it differs between SLA, FDM, and DLP printers.

 Technology has been in a resolution war for decades.
 Televisions recently quadrupled pixel counts from HD to 4K and are poised to do it again soon to 8K.
 Cell phones, tablets, and anything with a screen will have its resolution as the lead on the spec sheet, provided that it’s something to boast about.
 But this is nothing new.
 Resolution wars have been waged since digital technology became popular, and the printing industry was one of the first battlegrounds.